martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 CERTIFICATE_GENERAL (0xERROR-TBD7):
 :  Any other certificate-related error

 As described in [RFC7540], implementations MAY choose to treat a stream error as a connection error at any time.
-Of particular note, a stream error cannot occur on stream 0, which means that implementations cannot send non-session errors in response to `CERTIFICATE_REQUEST` and `CERTIFICATE` frames.
+Of particular note, a stream error cannot occur on stream 0, which means that implementations cannot send non-session errors in response to `CERTIFICATE_REQUEST`, `CERTIFICATE`, and `CERTIFICATE_PROOF` frames.
 Implementations which do not wish to terminate the connection MAY either send relevant errors on any stream which references the failing certificate in question or process the requests as unauthenticated and provide error information at the HTTP semantic layer.

-# Indicating Support for HTTP-Layer Certificate Authentication {#setting}

-Clients that support HTTP-layer certificate authentication indicate this using the HTTP/2 `SETTINGS_HTTP_CERT_AUTH` (0xSETTING-TBD) setting.

-The initial value for the `SETTINGS_HTTP_CERT_AUTH` setting is 0, indicating that the client does not support reactive certificate authentication.
-A client sets the `SETTINGS_HTTP_CERT_AUTH` setting to a value of 1 to indicate support for HTTP-layer certificate authentication as defined in this document.
-Any value other than 0 or 1 MUST be treated as a connection error (Section 5.4.1 of [RFC7540]) of type `PROTOCOL_ERROR`.

 # Security Considerations {#security}

+This mechanism defines an alternate way to obtain server and client certificates other than the TLS handshake.
+While the signature of exporter values is expected to be equally secure, it is important to recognize that a vulnerability in this code path is equal to a vulnerability in the TLS handshake.

+This draft defines a mechanism which could be used to probe servers for origins they support, but opens no new attack versus making repeat TLS connections with different SNI values.
+Servers SHOULD impose similar denial-of-service mitigations (e.g. request rate limits) to `CERTIFICATE_REQUEST` frames as to new TLS connections.

+While the `CERTIFICATE_REQUEST` frame permits the sender to enumerate the acceptable Certificate Authorities for the requested certificate, it might not be prudent (either for security or data consumption) to include the full list of trusted Certificate Authorities in every request.
+Senders, particularly clients, are advised to send an empty `Certificate-Authorities` element unless they are expecting a certificate to be signed by a particular CA or small set of CAs.

-Failure to provide a certificate on a stream after receiving `CERTIFICATE_REQUIRED` blocks server processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.
+Failure to provide a certificate on a stream after receiving `CERTIFICATE_REQUIRED` blocks processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.

 In order to protect the privacy of the connection against triple-handshake attacks, this feature of HTTP/2 MUST be used only over TLS 1.3 or greater, or over TLS 1.2 in combination with the Extended Master Secret extension defined in [RFC7627].
 Because this feature is intended to operate with equivalent security to the TLS connection, hash and signature algorithms not permitted by the version of TLS in use MUST NOT be used.
 Additionally, the following algorithms MUST NOT be used, even if permitted by the underlying TLS version:

   - MD5
   - SHA1